 In modern society, each individual possesses a presumed desire to achieve longevity.
 Unfortunately, however, such an aspiration may prove infeasible due to the existence of infectious diseases.
-In 2017, the Centers for Disease Control and Prevention (CDC) reported that respiratory illnesses such as influenza and pneumonia were among the ten leading sources of mortality in the United States.
-These diseases collectively accounted for 2% of the total fatalities of that year.
+In 2017, for instance, respiratory illnesses such as influenza and pneumonia were among the ten leading sources of mortality in the United States.
 Depending upon the prevalence of infection, the World Health Organization (WHO) may classify an infectious disease as either an epidemic or a pandemic.
 So long as a disease invades a specific region, it is customary for the governments of affected territories to impose preventive measures.
 For instance, the WHO’s 2007 interim guidelines for acute infectious respiratory diseases contain protocols such as early detection, isolation and reporting, and the erection of preventive infrastructure.

-- Examine the responses of federal officials during the Civil War era’s smallpox epidemic.
+- Segment One: Examine the responses of federal officials during the Civil War era’s smallpox epidemic.

-- Begin generating uncertainty regarding the United States government’s proposed resolutions to the pandemic.
+- Segment Two: 1.)
+Explore the contemporary reality of COVID-19 in the United States and 2.)
+Begin generating uncertainty regarding the United States government’s proposed resolutions to the pandemic.

 As he examines the events of the smallpox epidemic, Downs introduces an organization known as the Freedmen’s Bureau.
 As mentioned in the Encyclopædia Britannica, the United States Congress established the Freedmen’s Bureau in 1865 to assist the formerly enslaved population of four million.
 Upon examining the article, one may perceive the Freedmen’s Bureau’s contributions as invaluable.
 As stated in the text, the Bureau provided hospitals for more than 1,000,000 freedmen, distributed nearly 21,000,000 rations to impoverished African Americans and Caucasians, and erected more than 1,000 African American academic institutions.
 However, the Encyclopædia Britannica’s editors overlooked the Freedmen’s Bureau’s involvement in the management of the smallpox epidemic.